Sleep Disorder

 Shift Work Sleep Disorder:

 Shift work sleep disorder occurs when your work schedule and your biological clock are out of sync.
 In our 24-hour society, many people have to work night shifts, early morning shifts, or rotating shifts.
-These schedules force you to work when your body is telling you to go to sleep, and sleep when your body is signalling you to wake.
+These schedules force you to work when your body is telling you to go to sleep, and sleep when your body is signaling you to wake.

 While some people adjust better than others to the demands of shift work, most shift workers get less quality sleep than their daytime counterparts.
 As a result of sleep deprivation, you may struggle with sleepiness and mental lethargy on the job.
 This cuts into your productivity and puts you at risk of injury.